tpaschalis/patron/docs/ContributionGuidelines.md

 # Contribution Guidelines

-1. **Contributor**: An issue has to be created with a problem description and possible solutions using the github template.
+1. **Contributor**: Issues have to be created using the supplied GitHub template.
+They should include a problem descriprion as well as possible solutions.
 The better the problem and solution are described, the easier for the **Curators and Others** to understand it and the faster the process.
 In case of a bug, steps to reproduce will help a lot.
 2. **Curators and Others**: The curators will engage in a discussion about the problem and the possible solution.
 Others can join the discussion to bring other solutions and insights at any point.
 3. **Curators**: After the discussion mentioned above, it will be determined if the proposed solution will be implemented or not.
 Appropriate tags will be applied to the issue.
 4. **Contributor**: The contributor will work as follows: